-Stone and "Raccoon" John Smith, Saturday, December 31, 1831.
-[9]:116-120 Smith had been chosen, by those present, to speak in behalf of the followers of the Campbells.
+The two groups united at High Street Meeting House, Lexington, Kentucky with a handshake between Barton W. Stone and "Raccoon" John Smith, Saturday, December 31, 1831.
+[9]:116-120 Smith had been chosen, by those present, to speak on behalf of the followers of the Campbells.
 [9]:116

 Two representatives of those assembled were appointed to carry the news of the union to all the churches: John Rogers, for the Christians and "Raccoon" John Smith for the reformers.
 Despite some challenges, the merger succeeded.
-Many believed the union held great promise for the future success of the combined movement, and greeted the news enthusiastically.
+[1]:153-154 Many believed the union held great promise for the future success of the combined movement, and greeted the news enthusiastically.
 [8]:9

 With the merger, there was the challenge of what to call the new movement.
-Clearly, finding a Biblical, non-sectarian name was important.
+Clearly, finding a Biblical, nonsectarian name was important.
 Stone wanted to continue to use the name "Christians."
 Alexander Campbell insisted upon "Disciples of Christ".
 As a result, both names were used.
 [1]:27-28